leedm777/effective-code-reviews/effective-code-reviews.marp.md

 * If you don't want to review, just remove yourself from it
 * If you're not familiar enough to give it a :+1:, just leave feedback and leave it unapproved

 ---

+# Use a checklist

+* Are there unit tests?
+* Is the code clear?
+Maintainable?
+* Does the code acheive the intended purpose?
+* Should docs be updated? (readme, changelog, api docs, ...)

+---